Monaco Classic Week - La Belle Classe

 A wind of competition

-The event, orchestrated by the Yacht Club de Monaco, continues in this very special spirit, which is as appealing as ever, with a harmonious combination of parade and competition:
+The event, orchestrated by the Yacht Club de Monaco, continues in this very special spirit, with a harmonious combination of parade and competition:

 • Regattas, races and manoeuvrability contests for the various categories.
 In 2021, a round trip to Ventimiglia and its new marina at Cala del Forte, located around 8 miles from the Monegasque port, has been organised.